beaker23/ungoogled-chromium-arm64-PKGBUILD/README.md

 Failure to create a SWAP partition of a sufficient size will cause compilation to fail if compiling from an Odroid-N2.

 Build times are quite excessive, expect >= 24 hours if compiling on an aarch64 SBC depending upon the hardware used.

+All releases provided have been compiled using Arch Linux ARM on an Odroid-N2.